Self-defeating personality disorder: Exclusion from DSM-IV

-Historically, masochism has been associated with feminine submissiveness.
-This disorder became politically controversial when associated with domestic violence which was considered to be mostly caused by males.
-However a number of studies suggest that the disorder is common.
-In spite of its exclusion from DSM-IV in 1994, it continues to enjoy widespread currency amongst clinicians as a construct that explains a great many facets of human behaviour.
+Historically, masochism has been associated with submissiveness.
+This disorder became politically controversial when associated with domestic violence, which was considered to be mostly caused by males.
+However, a number of studies suggest that the disorder is common.
+In spite of its exclusion from DSM-IV in 1994, it continues to enjoy widespread currency amongst clinicians as a construct that explains many facets of human behaviour.

-Sexual masochism that "causes clinically significant distress or impairment in social, occupational, or other important areas of functioning" is still in DSM-IV.

 Millon's subtypes

 Theodore Millon has proposed four subtypes of masochist.
 Any individual masochist may fit into none, one or more of the following subtypes: